ecalasans/oncallDjango/dashboard/static/assets/vendors/flot/docs/API.md

   // define a simple draw hook
   function hellohook(plot, canvascontext) { alert("hello!"); };

-  // pass it in, in an array since we might want to specify several var plot = $.plot(placeholder, data, { hooks: { draw: [hellohook] } });
+  // oncallDjango it in, in an array since we might want to specify several var plot = $.plot(placeholder, data, { hooks: { draw: [hellohook] } });

   // we can now find it again in plot.hooks.draw[0] unless a plugin